bibleup/docs/docs/plugins/wordpress-plugin.md

 # BibleUp WordPress Plugin
-BibleUp is available as a plugin for WordPress-powered sites.
-It is hosted on the WordPress plugin directory and available for installation.<br>
+The official BibleUp plugin is hosted on the WordPress plugin directory and available for installation.<br>

 ![BibleUp WordPress Screenshot](/wordpress-screenshot.png)